-9-603 Objectives and Scope \\
+9-603 Objectives and Scope a.
+The audit objectives when auditing ODCs are to determine whether:

-- a.
-The audit objectives when auditing ODCs are to determine whether: - (1) the contractor's classification is proper, - (2) the underlying data in support of the estimates is valid, current, and applicable, - (3) the costs as reflected in the estimates are reasonable, - (4) the costs are estimated using acceptable procedures applicable in the circumstances, and

-- (5) the contractor has properly considered all factors which might have a bearing on the validity of the estimated costs. - b.
-The scope of the auditor's evaluation of ODCs will depend upon: - (1) the significance of the amount, - (2) the adequacy of the contractor's procedures for estimating costs, - (3) the degree of uniformity in estimating procedures, and - (4) the consistency of estimating procedures with disclosed accounting procedures and CAS.
+(1) the contractor's classification is proper, (2) the underlying data in support of the estimates is valid, current, and applicable, (3) the costs as reflected in the estimates are reasonable, (4) the costs are estimated using acceptable procedures applicable in the circumstances, and Page 102 of 154 (5) the contractor has properly considered all factors which might have a bearing on the validity of the estimated costs. b.
+The scope of the auditor's evaluation of ODCs will depend upon: